anushkagarg0905/Movie_Recommendation_System/README.md

-# 🎬  Movie_Recommendation_System
+# 🎬  CineWatch – Movie Recommendation System
-Designed an end-to-end ML pipeline for movie recommendation including preprocessing, feature engineering and similarity-based retrieval.
-Deployed a user-interactive system with real-time recommendations and visual analytics using Streamlit.
----

-## 🚀 Features

-- 🔎 Search movies and get similar recommendations
+This project is a simple movie recommendation system built using machine learning.
+It suggests similar movies based on the one selected by the user.

+# About the Project

+The system uses a content-based filtering approach.
+It looks at different features like genres, cast, keywords, and overview to find similarities between movies and recommend the most relevant ones.

+#Features

-- 🎭 Filter movies by genre
+- Recommends top 5 similar movies
+- Uses movie metadata for better suggestions
-- 🖼️ Poster-based UI using TMDB API
+- Shows movie posters using TMDB API
-- 🎯 Click on any movie to get recommendations
-- 🔥 Trending movies section
-- 📊 Basic analytics and insights

----

-## 🧠 How It Works

-The system uses **Content-Based Filtering**:
-- Movie genres are converted into vectors using **TF-IDF**
-- Similarity between movies is calculated using **Cosine Similarity**
-- Movies with highest similarity scores are recommended

----
+- Simple and interactive UI built with Streamlit

-## 🛠️ Tech Stack
+#Tech Stack

-- **Language:** Python
+- Python
+- Pandas, NumPy
-- **Libraries:** Pandas, NumPy, Scikit-learn
+- Scikit-learn
-- **ML Techniques:** TF-IDF, Cosine Similarity
+- NLTK
-- **Frontend:** Streamlit
+- Streamlit

+#Dataset

+- TMDB 5000 Movies Dataset
-- **API:** TMDB (for movie posters)
+- TMDB 5000 Credits Dataset
-- **Deployment:** Colab + Ngrok

----

-## 📊 Dataset

-- MovieLens
+#Procedure

+- Cleaned and merged the datasets
+- Extracted useful features (genres, cast, crew, keywords, overview)
+- Converted text data into vectors using CountVectorizer
+- Calculated similarity using cosine similarity
+- Returned top 5 similar movies